 By the end of year 2 pupils should read words accurately and fluently without overt sounding and blending at a rate of over 90 words per minute.

-In year 2 children learn to read, write and spell a considerable number of High Frequency Words (HFW).
+During year 2, children learn to read, write and spell a considerable number of High Frequency Words (HFW).
 The teaching of the high frequency words is linked to the teaching of phonics.
 It is expected that pupils consistently spell HFW correctly, therefore, we would greatly appreciate parental support with the learning of these words.

 Each week, children will focus on a new spelling pattern and they will practice words with this spelling pattern in a variety of ways during the week.
-These words will also be sent home for children to practise.
-At the end of the week, the pupils will be tested on these words and be asked to explain the spelling pattern.
+These words are available on Oxford Owl for children to practise at home.
+At the end of the week, the pupils will be tested on these words through sentence dictation and be asked to explain the spelling pattern.

 Daily maths lessons are taught in small steps using the White Rose Hub scheme of learning.
 We provide children with practical equipment to secure their understanding of each small step.
 As they develop as mathematicians, they are expected to use both pictorial and written methods as outlined in our whole school calculation policy.
 To help children succeed in maths, there is a strong focus on developing maths fluency and arithmetic skills.